Abhishek214/Facebook-Friend-Recommendation-using-Graph-Mining/README.md

 ### About Dataset:
 Our dataset is directed graph data
 We have approx. 1.86M nodes and 9.43M edges.
-Data was obtained from kaggle.
+Data was obtained from Kaggle.
 You can get data from here https://www.kaggle.com/c/FacebookRecruiting We have provided only connected nodes. i.e. 9.43M edges.
 But for each user among n user's, there is n-1 edges.
 So, for n nodes total possible edges are of 10^12 order.